Teaching: Faceted Gemstones Setting

 Durham, North Carolina

-Looking at a piece of jewelry created by Tricia Weiner, one can see her attention to detail while she created it.
-From the interest in the surface of a gemstone, the play of light across mixed metals, to the fine craftsmanship, we become aware of advanced skills that come with many years of experience.
+Looking at a piece of jewelry created by Tricia Becker, you immediately note her original designs and attention to detail.
+From the interest in the surface of a gemstone, the play of light across mixed metals, fine craftsmanship, and use of unique materials clearly demonstrate skills that come with many years of experience.

 While living in California, Tricia started offering private and small group classes to people interested in learning basic jewelry techniques in her private studio.
 She was also teaching jewelry making at the industrial art school The Crucible in Oakland, CA. During her 4 years at The Crucible, Tricia saw a real need for advanced courses in stone setting and lost wax casting.
 Tricia revised the advanced stone setting course and along with another instructor, wrote an advanced casting class which filled each time it was offered.

 Joining the various lapidary and mineral clubs in the many areas Tricia has lived, she learned invaluable skills as a gem cutter.
-Most recently, Tricia attended an intense gem carving class with the internationally renowned and award winning lapidary artist Glenn Lehrer.
+Recently, Tricia attended an intense gem carving class with the internationally renowned and award winning lapidary artist Glenn Lehrer.

 Being an instructor has brought out a new level of integrity and interest to Tricia’s work.
 The often laborious and tedious details of fine jewelry, made way for elegant yet simple designs.
 The combination of gems and metal evoke subtle movement and play in her wearable metal art.

 Check out her studio in Durham, NC by contacting her via email firstname.lastname@example.org.
 Or come to any of the great events and classes offered at Liberty Arts.